I’m up at Flashback Fiction today with a historical microfiction, There Will Be No Lace.

 In case you haven’t been there yet, Flashback Fiction is a gorgeous new site, set up in January this year, that specialises in historical fiction.
 There are some fabulous stories already up, with author commentaries and audio files.

 There Will Be No Lace is a story about 19th century motherhood and adoption.
-It can either be read online, or there’s an audio version (my first!), and it will be accompanied later in the week by an author Q&A that goes through some of the background and the writing process.
+It can either be read online, or there’s an audio version (my first!), and it’s accompanied by an author Q&A in which I answer five questions about the background to the story and my writing process.